How to make Google Slides that look good

 2. Establish clear information hierarchy

 If you’re struggling with this rule, you probably have too much content on your slide.
-Try splitting it up into two or more slides.
+Split it up into two or more slides.

 Make sure your titles and headings are visually distinct from your body text.
 You can accomplish this by varying text size, weight (e.g., boldness), typeface (font), color, and positioning.